WORD+2027 is our 5th anniversary!

 Techniques, technologies,

-writing & analysis skills.
+analysis & presentation skills.

 Refresh & boost your knowledge.

-Main WORD+ 2027
+🌎5th Annual WORD+ 2027

-Innovation & standardisation in action
+Global Innovation & standardisation in action

-🌎 Global Researchers share their latest research, application & outcome.
+Global Researchers share their latest research, application & outcome.

 Experience innovation in discovery across multiple disease & organ types.

-Meaningful and inspiring discussion.
+Engage in meaningful and inspiring discussion.

-Discover new and key technologies helping research
+Discover how and where new technologies are advancing research

 & where they are addressing the challenges ahead.